NSpooky/nspooky/README.md

 ---
 Hi, I'm a boy who has a great interest in learning about technology, you can see my portfolio in programming [@here](https://www.platzi.com/@nspooky).
 ---
+- I am currently a student at [@PathwayConnect](https://www.byupathway.org/pathwayconnect)
 - I am currently a student at [@Platzi](https://www.platzi.com/@nspooky)
 - I am currently a student at [@Zero To Mastery Academy](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/)
 - I am currently an apprentice at [@FreeCodeCamp](https://www.freecodecamp.org/nspooky)

+- My principal interest is Web Development
-- My interest is the Frontend Development
+- My secondary interest is Videogame Development

 **Contact me**